Discriminator optimal transport: Discriminator optimal transport

 \subsection{Discriminator Optimal Transport (ideal version)}

 The inequality \eqref{key2} implies that the update \eqref{18} of $D$ during GANs training maximizes the lower bound of the objective in \eqref{KantDual}, the dual form of the Wasserstein distance.
-In this sense, the optimization of $D$ in \eqref{18} can be regarded solving the problem \eqref{KantDual} approximately\footnote{ This situation is similar to guarantee VAE \cite{kingma2013auto} objective function which is a lower bound of the likelihood called evidence lower bound (ELBO). }.
+In this sense, the optimization of $D$ in \eqref{18} can be regarded solving the problem \eqref{KantDual} approximately\footnote{ This situation is similar to guarantee VAE \cite{kingma2013auto} objective function which is a lower bound of the likelihood called evidence lower bound (ELBO).
+Note that however, our inequalities are strictly bounded except for \eqref{hinge}. }.
 If we apply \eqref{CondEn} with $D^* \approx \tilde{D} = D/K$, the following transport of given $\bm y \sim p_G$

-is expected to recover the sampling from the target distribution $p$ thanks to the equality \eqref{reprod}.
+is expected to improve the sample because of the Theorem \ref{th:1}.